andyml123/andyml123.github.io/get-well-prayers.md

 <div class="prayers">
 Dear God,

-I pray that my dear friend will fully and completely, accept the divine idea of radiant health in body and mind.
+<p>I pray that my dear friend will fully and completely, accept the divine idea of radiant health in body and mind.
 Not as hopeful thinking, but as reality that will continue for the rest of life.
 Regenerate.
 Reinvigorate.
-Renew.
+Renew.</p>

 Amen
 </div>

 <div class="prayers">
 Dear God,
-As he lays in bed to rest, I pray my sick friend will be blessed.
+<p>As he lays in bed to rest, I pray my sick friend will be blessed.
 God, watch over him this night, bless him with Your love so bright.
 The angels they will dance and sing, and to him, sweet healing bring.
-When he wakes to greet the day, God I know you'll guide his way.
+When he wakes to greet the day, God I know you'll guide his way.</p>

 Amen
 </div>

 <h2>Prayers for Healing and Comfort</h2>

 <div class="prayers">
-O Lord,
+<p>O Lord,
 Only you know how hard life has been for me.
-Only you have seen each moment of my day and night.
+Only you have seen each moment of my day and night.</p>

-Only you feel my pain and understand my discomfort.
+<p>Only you feel my pain and understand my discomfort.
-Only you are beside me through my grief and sorrow.
+Only you are beside me through my grief and sorrow.</p>

-Only you have been within each moment to comfort me.
+<p>Only you have been within each moment to comfort me.
-O Lord, break through the loneliness of my suffering.
+O Lord, break through the loneliness of my suffering.</p>

-You have encountered sorrow and laid a glorious path Of hope, healing and the promise of heaven in my heart.
+<p>You have encountered sorrow and laid a glorious path
+Of hope, healing and the promise of heaven in my heart.</p>

 Amen
 </div>